Thiyane24/Thiyane24/README.md

 <h1 align="center">Hi 👋, I'm Thiyane Xavier</h1>
 <h3 align="center">A passionate software developer from Mozambique</h3>

-- 🌱 I’m currently learning **Mobile app development with the FNB App Academy but I have a strong passion for Java and Python**
+- 🌱 I’m currently learning **app development with the FNB App Academy but I have a strong passion for Java and Python**

 - 📫 How to reach me **thiyane97@gmail.com**